 Cultural change through diversity

-The Network for Inclusion and Participation in the Leibniz Association serves to pass on the skills and knowledge required for the work of elected representatives (representatives of severely disabled persons, works and staff councils), inclusion officers of the employer and all other persons who are committed to the inclusion and participation of persons with disabilities in the Leibniz Association.
-Furthermore, the network, which meets twice a year, promotes the exchange of experience and ideas and the communication of its members with regard to the sustainable realisation of inclusion and participation of people with disabilities in the Leibniz Association.
-It works towards greater transparency concerning the situation of severely disabled employees, advises on compliance with legal requirements (Federal Participation and General Equal Treatment Act) and regularly exchanges information on measures for the successful professional inclusion of severely disabled people.
-Furthermore, the network advises all Leibniz institutions on participation and inclusion of disabled people in the Leibniz Association.
+The Network for Inclusion and Participation in the Leibniz Association teaches the skills and knowledge required for the work of elected representatives (representatives for employees with severe disabilities, works and staff council members), inclusion officers appointed by the employer, and all other individuals who advocate for the inclusion and participation of people with disabilities in the Leibniz Association.
+Furthermore, the network, which meets twice a year, promotes the exchange of experience and ideas, and communication with its members concerning sustainable inclusion and participation of people with disabilities in the Leibniz Association.
+It advocates for greater transparency regarding the situation of employees with severe disabilities, advises on compliance with legal requirements (the Federal Participation Act and the General Act on Equal Treatment) and regularly shares ideas on measures to ensure the successful professional inclusion of people with severe disabilities.
+Furthermore, the network advises all Leibniz institutes on the participation and inclusion of people with disabilities in the Leibniz Association.